paravista/empty_image_alt_finder/README.md

 Once activated all images of the website will have a red outline where alt attribute is missing or empty.
 Editors have to be logged into the TYPO3 backend when browsing the website in order to get the image visibility hints.

+Thanks to Manuel Schnabel from www.passionweb.de for support with user settings!